Sivashan108/MaTouch-ESP32-S3-Touch-2.1-ESPIDF_Example/README.md

 These changes mean you can integrate the display into more complex ESP‑IDF applications, using multiple tasks, Wi‑Fi or Bluetooth connectivity, and advanced peripherals.

-## Contributing

-Contributions are welcome!
-If you add features (e.g. LVGL integration, additional demos), please open a pull request and describe your changes.
-Feel free to open issues for bug reports or enhancement ideas.

 ## License